- Benjamin Graham is rightly considered the father of value investing.

 Benjamin Graham is rightly considered the father of value investing.
 But the popular perception of the term "value" as meaning "inexpensive" has resulted in the general misconception that Graham only recommended cheap stocks.

-Net Current Asset Value (or NCAV) stocks are also the most well-known of Benjamin Graham's strategies, and have also contributed to this misconception.
+Net Current Asset Value (NCAV / Net-Net) stocks are also the most well-known of Benjamin Graham's strategies, and have also contributed to this misconception.

 Graham actually recommended Defensive and Enterprising stocks before NCAV stocks; and both required far greater Qualitative checks and were allowed far higher Quantitative valuations.

 Graham did advocate paying more for Quality.
 His only prerequisite was that there be the Margin of Safety between price and value, whether the value be Qualitative or Quantitative.